Question

 Strategic

-Ideal for showing how you strategically use your skills or resources to achieve business objectives.
-Best used when describing how you've maximized the value of your abilities.
+Ideal for showing how you strategically use skills or resources to achieve business outcomes.
+Best used when describing how you turn capabilities into results.

 Apply